jopasserat/puppet-xnat/README.rst

 Licencing
 ---------

-This work is distributed under the [GNU Affero GPL v3.0](http://www.gnu.org/licenses/agpl-3.0.txt).
+This work is distributed under the `GNU Affero GPL v3.0 <http://www.gnu.org/licenses/agpl-3.0.txt>`_.

 This work reuses the Puppet module provided by the Bigr group from Erasmus university.
-The base puppet module is available [here](https://bitbucket.org/bigr_erasmusmc/puppet-xnat) under an Apache 2.0 Licence.
+The base puppet module is available `here <https://bitbucket.org/bigr_erasmusmc/puppet-xnat>`_ under an Apache 2.0 Licence.

 The AGPL v3.0 only concerns the modified parts and is not an attempt to modify the distribution licence from Bigr's Puppet module.